Richard Goldman: Personal life

 Richard Goldman was the son of lawyer Richard Samuel Goldman and his wife Alice Wertheim Goldman.
 He died at his home in San Francisco on November 29, 2010, at the age of 90.
 He was survived by his daughter, Susan, and two sons, John and Doug.
 He was predeceased by his wife, philanthropist Rhoda Haas Goldman, who died in 1996 and their son, Richard, who died in 1989.
-His grandson is Congressman Daniel Goldman.
+His grandson is Congressman Dan Goldman.
 A memorial service was held at Congregation Emanu-El in San Francisco.
+He is of Jewish descent.